-Activities The Great Outdoors 5 Famous Surfers Making Waves Great Surfers of our Time Share PINTEREST Email Print Mike Riley / Getty Images The Great Outdoors Surfing Hiking Climbing Skiing Snowboarding Paddling Fishing Sailing Scuba Diving & Snorkeling By Jay DiMartino Jay DiMartino is a writer and a former competitive surfer who spent more than a decade competing on the famed North Shore of Oahu.
+Activities The Great Outdoors 5 Famous Surfers Making Waves Great Surfers of our Time Share PINTEREST Email Print Mike Riley / Getty Images The Great Outdoors Surfing Climbing Skiing Snowboarding Paddling Fishing Sailing Scuba Diving & Snorkeling By Jay DiMartino Jay DiMartino Jay DiMartino is a writer and a former competitive surfer who spent more than a decade competing on the famed North Shore of Oahu.
 Learn about our Editorial Process Updated on 02/04/19 How do you boil down all the famous surfers into a list of the very best?
 It's hard, but we've tried to round up five of the most influential surfers of our time.
 These surfers are ranked based on their influence on the overall sport and culture of surfing, not just during each surfer’s particular time period.
 1. The Duke Born August 24th, 1894 in Honolulu, Duke Kahanamoku went onto become the undisputed father of modern surfing.
 Although Hawaiians had been riding waves since before the arrival of Captain Cook, Kahanamoku exposed the sport to the rest of the world.
 After winning a gold and silver medal in swimming at the Stockholm Olympics, he traveled the world and subsequently introduced surfing to the East Coast, Australia, and New Zealand, demonstrating his talent and spreading Aloha to scores of enthralled spectators.
 Kahanamoku went on to win another Olympic gold and silver medal.
 He solidified his waterman status by rescuing eight fishermen at Newport Harbor, riding one of the longest waves in history (reportedly a mile long) in Waikiki, and being inducted into the Swimming Hall of Fame and Surfing Hall of Fame.
 Kahanamoku fraternized with dignitaries, royalty, movie stars, and, of course, some of early surfing's greatest athletes and craftsmen.
 Greg Noll called Kahanamoku "...a hero to your hero's heroes," and Surfer magazine named him Surfer of the Century.
 Surfing as we know it today began in the spirit and beneath the feet of Kahanamoku.
 2. Kelly Slater It’s amazing how one athlete can redefine the boundaries of a sport.
 Tiger, Jordan and Tony Hawk have set standards others can only dream of reaching.
 In this dramatic fashion, Slater closed the book on the old school and wrote a new chapter only he could conceive.
 Just before annihilating the status quo, Slater snaked and slid to victory at Trestles with such speed and precision the world was aghast.
 Then on the pro tour, he rose through the ranks and disposed of the veterans with ease.
 Some responded with anger and fear while others realized the inevitable was upon them.
 Building on Curren and Potter, Slater combined contest strategy, fitness, and supernatural talent to inspire three successive generations and garner 11 world titles.
 He has acted on the television show, "Baywatch," cut a studio CD, dated a Hollywood sex kitten, and won every major surfing event on the planet.
 Slater has redefined the limits of performance, career, and age, and has influenced style, maneuvers, and design.
 3. Tom Blake Born in Milwaukee in 1902, Tom Blake went on to become famous and eventually change the face of surfing forever.
 While he was a lifeguard in 1924, Blake took up surfing after proving himself as a talented swimmer and all-around waterman, even competing against The Duke.
 Once surfing was injected into his blood, he took seasonal trips to Hawaii.
 Besides his contributions through surfing performance, it was surfboard design that cemented his place in the history of surfing.
 The solid redwood surfboards during Blake's time were extremely cumbersome (long and heavy), but he experimented with hollow boards that might lighten the surfing load.
 He built the first hollow board in 1926, lightening the standard board a whopping 60 pounds.
 This led to a spike in surfing performance and helped the surfboard become basic equipment for lifeguards.
 Blake further added to his legacy by winning the initial Pacific Coast Surfriding Championships in California in 1928 and even took part in creating the first waterproof camera in 1930.
 If that weren't enough, he later became the first to attach a fin to a surfboard.
 4. Tom Curren On his road to his first two world championships, Tom Curren's clashes with young, upstart Mark Occhilupo became legendary.
 To this day, any surfer from the 80's will remember these shattering moments that were plastered across magazine pages and immortalized in videos.
 Competitive greatness was not Curren's swan song.
 Instead, he fashioned a path that would lay the groundwork for many of today's pro careers.
 He grabbed his guitar and embarked on boat trips to unsurfed wonderlands and let Sonny Miller film them and package them as "The Search" series, a beautifully filmed journey spiced with jazz and rock tunes (some performed by Curren himself).
 Curren carved the hop and pop contest routine of the '80s into a stylish journey of talent and class.
 In 1990, Curren roared back to competition, laying claim to the first event of the year at the Coldwater Classic to make a red hot Gary Elkerton look shaky and rusty in comparison.
 He surfed through the trials of every event that year to convincingly win a third world title.
 5. Laird Hamilton Laird Hamilton has changed many aspects of surfing as we know it.
 Not only is he a phenomenally talented big wave rider who in the 1990s redefined what was possible in the 30-plus range, but with his work and innovations in tow-surfing gave surfers the option to ride waves that were up to that point unthinkable.
 He launched the SUP movement and thus created an entire sub-genre of wave riding.
 He re-imagined the path of a professional surfer by choosing big corporate sponsorship like Honda and American Express over surfing’s resident companies like Billabong and Quiksilver.
 Hamilton’s performances at Jaws and Teahupoo are historic.
 His design innovations have changed the way was ride waves in a profound way.